 Some groups need to take extra precautions when incorporating this into their diet.
 To ensure safe consumption, the following should heed the warnings:

 Consumption of this spice during pregnancy is likely safe when taken moderately in foods such as Ceylon cinnamon powder.
-It is deemed unsafe when the Ceylon cinnamon is consumed in large amounts – more than what typical dishes contain during this sensitive time.
+We deem it unsafe to consume ceylon cinnamon in large amounts – more than what typical dishes contain during this sensitive time.

-What are the Drug Interactions I Should Watch Out for When Taking Ceylon Cinnamon?
+What Drug Interactions Should I Watch Out for When Taking Ceylon Cinnamon?

-According to various studies, the intake of Ceylon cinnamon causes lowering of the blood sugar levels.
-Hence, it must be taken with caution when diabetes medications are also being used as maintenance.
+According to various studies, the intake of Ceylon cinnamon causes lowering of blood sugar levels.
+Hence, take caution when taking diabetes medications.
 Interaction of anti-diabetics and Ceylon cinnamon may cause the blood sugar to drop and lead to low blood sugar incidents.
 So if you are on insulin or sulfonylurea drugs consider monitoring blood sugar more often and discuss with your endocrinologist about lowering your other diabetes medications.

-Monitoring of the blood glucose levels is vital in individuals who take both.
-The dose of either of the two may be adjusted as necessary.
+Nevertheless, monitoring of the blood glucose levels is vital in individuals who take both.
+Adjust the doses as needed.
 Some oral anti-diabetic agents include glimepiride, rosiglitazone, chlorpropamide, tolbutamide, glyburide, and others.
-Watch out for hypoglycemia( low blood sugar) if you are taking the mentioned drugs!
+Watch out for hypoglycemia( low blood sugar) if you are taking these.

 How Much Ceylon Cinnamon Should I Take?

 The quantity and proper dosing dramatically depend on various factors.
-This includes the age, health condition of the consumer, and his metabolic functions.
-Until today, there has been no study quantifying the scientifically approved dosage of Ceylon cinnamon.
-SugarMD brand uses 750 mg of Ceylon cinnamon which is a conservative yet effective dose for Ceylon cinnamon.
+This includes the consumer’s age, health condition, and metabolic functions.
+Until today, no study has been quantifying the scientifically approved dosage of Ceylon cinnamon.
+SugarMD brand uses plenty, clinically effective an safe dose of Ceylon cinnamon.

-Natural and organic products may be safe, but the dosing should be adjusted accordingly.
+Natural and organic products may be safe, but you must dose them accordingly.
 When taken in large amounts, it may still cause an untoward reaction.
 When taking this, consumers should follow product labels.

 Should I Worry About Taking Ceylon Cinnamon?

-Since cinnamon is one of the most common spices enjoyed in most dishes, some people may wonder if it can cause trouble.
-It is not only known for its flavor but also because of its health benefits.
+Since cinnamon is one of the most common spices we enjoy in most dishes, some may wonder if it can cause trouble.
+We love it for its flavor but also because of its health benefits.
 So, intake is advantageous.
 However, Dr. Ergin does not recommend stopping other medications without discussing them with your doctor.